-The Group incurred consolidated net loss of HK\$14,984,000 (2008: HK\$36,935,000) for the year ended 31 May 2009 and had consolidated net current liabilities of HK\$7,292,000 (2008: net current assets of HK\$3,711,000) as at 31 May 2009.
-This condition indicates the existence of a material uncertainty which may cast significant doubt about the Group's ability to continue as a going concern.

-Nevertheless, based on the cash flow projection of the Group for the year ending 31 May 2010, the Group is expected to derive sufficient operating cash flow in the next twelve months from the balance sheet date.
-The management would continue to take relevant measures in the year ending 31 May 2010 to control the cash flow of the Group, such as closely monitoring the collection from the debtors as well as actively collecting outstanding trade receivables, enforcing vigorous cost-cutting measures, extending and/or maintaining the existing short-term bank loans with various financial institutions, and negotiation with banks for higher level of banking facilities.

-In light of the measures as mentioned in the preceding paragraph and the assumptions and conditions adopted in the preparation of the cash flow projection of the Group for the year ending 31 May 2010, the management believes that the Group will have sufficient working capital to finance its operations in the next twelve months from the balance sheet date.
-Accordingly, the management continues to prepare the financial statements of the Company and the Group on a going concern basis.
+The Group had consolidated net current liabilities of HK\$3,879,000 (2009: HK\$7,292,000) as at 31 May 2010.
+This condition indicates the existence of uncertainty which may cast doubt about the Group's ability to continue as a going concern.
+The management will continue to take relevant measures in the year ending 31 May 2011 to control the cash flow of the Group, such as closely monitoring the collection from the debtors as well as actively collecting outstanding trade receivables, strict controlling operating costs, extending and/or maintaining the existing short-term bank loans with various financial institutions, and negotiation with banks for higher level of banking facilities.
+Based on the cash flow projection of the Group for the year ending 31 May 2011, the management believes that the Group will have sufficient working capital to finance its operations in the next twelve months from the balance sheet date.
+Consequently, the financial statements have been prepared on a going concern basis.
 The financial statements do not include any adjustments relating to the carrying amount and reclassification of assets and liabilities that might be necessary should the Group be unable to continue as a going concern.